ALMA reveals bright circumgalactic emission and a biconical outflow in z~6.4 quasar PSOJ183+05: DISCUSSION

 Recent works have suggested a link between feedback and CGM halos around $z\sim6$ star forming galaxies and quasars.
 Given the presence of a large-scale [CII] outflow in \psoj, such a scenario might explain its extended [CII] emission.
-Feedback via high-velocity outflows is able to displace gas beyond few kpc \citep{Costa19,Vito22} and, at the same time, outflows can significantly contribute to gas heating via shocks \citep{Appleton13,Fujimoto20, Pizzati23}.
-The multi-phase structure of the CGM gas depends on the fraction of photons reaching the CGM scales, which in turn depends on black-hole feedback clearing out the line of sights \citep{Costa22}.
+Feedback via high-velocity outflows can displace gas beyond a few kpc \citep{Costa19,Vito22} and, at the same time, outflows can significantly contribute to gas heating via shocks \citep{Appleton13,Fujimoto20, Pizzati23}.
+The multi-phase structure of the CGM gas depends on the fraction of photons reaching the CGM scales, which in turn depends on black-hole feedback clearing out the lines of sight \citep{Costa22}.
 Along the lines of sight with high escape fraction, the halo would be mostly ionized \citep[e.g.,][]{Barai18, Obreja24}, consistently with the Ly$\alpha$ halos frequently detected around high-z quasars \citep{Borisova16,Farina19}.
-If the global escape fraction remains relatively low \citep{Stern21}, extended and bright [CII] halos are expected in massive halos such as those of $z\gtrsim6$ quasars \citep{Pizzati23, Costa23}.
+If the global escape fraction remains relatively low \citep{Stern21}, extended and bright [CII] halos are expected in massive halos such as those of $z\gtrsim6$ quasars \citep{Costa23,Pizzati23}.